 When we receive a complaint about noise, we work with residents to address their concerns.
 Often, simple things such as moving a generator, or making sure construction is only taking place during agreed-upon work hours, can resolve the issue.
 Sometimes, we install noise monitoring equipment to better understand the issue.

-BC Hydro monitors extensively throughout the Peace region to assess the effects of Site C construction on water quality and quantity.
+We monitor extensively throughout the Peace region to assess the effects of Site C construction on water quality and quantity.
 This includes programs on groundwater (e.g. drinking water well monitoring) and surface water (e.g. construction water discharges to the Peace River).

 We monitor water discharged from Site C work areas to make sure it meets provincial regulations on turbidity and acidity.
 To comply with regulations, contractors take measures such as: